 You'll have to wait until November for summer to give up its hold on the city.
 In September you can expect average high temperatures of 100 degrees Fahrenheit (38 degrees Celsius) an average lows of 77 degrees Fahrenheit (25 degrees Celsius).

 Even though it's hot, you'll want to bring a light jacket on your trip to Phoenix.
 Nighttime can be cold in the desert and daily highs can vary somewhat drastically, while hotels and businesses are still going to be cranking the air conditioning.
 Light, breathable fabrics that protect from the sun are also a must.
 If you'll be spending a lot of your time outside, consider sunny-weather essentials a must-pack: hats, sunglasses, sunscreen, bathing suit, etc.

 At the end of summer, the city of Phoenix still has a few events rolled up its sleeves.
 However, in 2020 many of these events may be canceled or postponed, so be sure to check the organizers' official websites for the latest updates.

 - Restaurant Week: From September 18 to 27, 2020, restaurants around the city will be offering great deals on their prix-fixe menus.

 - SanTan Oktoberfest: Every September, you can kick off fall with pretzels and lager at this local Phoenix brewery that hosts an annual party for Oktoberfest.

 September Travel Tips

-· It might seem obvious, but drink water.
-Lots of it!
-Folks who aren’t used to the dry desert climate and extreme heat can start to feel the negative effects of dehydration almost immediately.
+- It will be hot, so try to drink water throughout the day.
+Folks who aren’t used to the dry climate and extreme heat can start to feel the negative effects of dehydration almost immediately.